 The Federal Reserve has moved closer to embarking on a new round of its controversial money-pumping after the central bank and its chairman Ben Bernanke highlighted a grim outlook for the U.S. economy.

 Bernanke on Wednesday painted a picture of an economy deeply mired in a period of slow growth that could end up stretching to seven years when measured from the 2007 bursting of the credit bubble.

 He said the U.S. growth rate had downshifted and long-term expectations for unemployment mounted.

-Bernanke on Wednesday opened the door a bit wider for the Fed to return to buying securities in the months ahead to buttress a weak recovery and keep inflation from slipping too far below its newly adopted 2-percent target.
+This prospect heightens the chances that the Fed will return to buying securities in the months ahead to buttress a weak recovery and ward off deflationary risks.

 It sounds like the finger is on the trigger, said Thomas Simons, a money market economist at Jefferies & Co.

-The Fed's announcement that it was unlikely to raise interest rates until at least late 2014, more than a year beyond its previous guidance, immediately pushed down Treasury bond yields and Bernanke's comments to the media raised expectations of a further round of so-called quantitative easing, or QE3.
+The Fed's announcement that it was unlikely to raise interest rates until at least late 2014, more than a year beyond its previous guidance, immediately pushed down Treasury bond yields.

 Barring an unexpected pick-up in inflation or the U.S. economy suddenly kicking into a higher gear, Bernanke said it was logical that the Fed should look at ways to do more to help.